skyth3r/Skyth3r.github.io/content/notes/arc reader mode.md

 tags: ['web-browser']
 ---

+**Note** - Arc seems to have removed this feature from the browser now.
+I'm not sure when they are bringing it back.

 One of the features I've always liked in Apple's Safari web browser is the [Safari Reader mode](https://support.apple.com/en-gb/guide/safari/sfri32632/mac), which removes ads, navigation or other distracting elements from a web page.

 This works perfectly for me on iOS but on my laptop, I mainly use Google Chrome and Arc for my web browsing.